nfroidure/gulp-iconfont/README.md

 ## Preparing SVG's

-Beware that your SVG icons must have a high enough height.
-500 is a minimum.
+Beware that your SVG icons must have a high enough height. **500 is a minimum**.
 If you do not want to resize them, you can try to combine the `fontHeight` and the `normalize` option to get them in a correct size.